-Its hard to imagine now but at one time Eye had a railway line running along the north side of the village and a station to the north-east.
-None of this is left now but you can see the remains of the track bed to the east of the village.
-Permission for building the line went through Parliament in 1863 and it is recorded in the ‘Solicitors’ Journal and Reporter’ that a £180,000 capital (around £292 million today) was available for construction of the line from Peterborough to Sutton Bridge, around 28 miles.
-The line, called the Peterborough, Wisbech and Sutton Bridge Branch line, which opened in 1866 and closed in 1959 (28th February 2009 marked the 50th anniversary of the closure).
-At opening the line was owned by the Boston, Stamford and Birmingham Railway Company.
+Its hard to imagine now but at one time Eye had a railway line running along the north of the village and a station to the north-east.
+Sadly none of this is left but you can see the remains of the track bed to the east of the village.
+Permission for building the line went through Parliament in 1863 and it’s recorded in the ‘Solicitors’ Journal and Reporter’ that a £180,000 capital (around £292 million today) was available for construction of the line from Peterborough to Sutton Bridge, around 28 miles.
+The line called the Peterborough, Wisbech and Sutton Bridge Branch line opened in 1866 and closed in 1959.
+At opening, the line was owned by the Boston, Stamford and Birmingham Railway Company and thought to have been built by the Waring Brothers.

-In 1893 the line was taken over by the Midland and Great Northern Joint Railway.
+In 1893 the line was taken over by the Midland and Great Northern Joint Railway (M&GN).
 The M&GN was formed from the amalgamation of a number of smaller, independent lines across the East Anglia until it was taken over by (London North Eastern Railway) LNER in 1936.
 Under nationalisation in 1948 it became part of British Railways although the lines were always known as the “old M&GN” and still are to this day.
+The railway thrived during the golden age of steam but suffered when as cars and lorries became commonplace.

 The line through Eye opened for goods on the 1st June 1866 and 1st August 1866 for passengers.
 It was constructed to provide access to Wisbech, which at the time was a thriving port town.

-From the south end the first station was Peterborough North and along the line were stations at Eye, Thorney, Wrye, Murrow, Wisbech St. Mary, Wisbech and Tydd St Mary, finally it joined the Spalding to Lynn section of the M&GN at Sutton Bridge.
-At the time, travelling via Kings Lynn, you could get to Hunstanton or Cromer by train from Eye or Peterborough.
+Starting in the west the first station was Peterborough North and along the line were stations at Eye, Thorney, Wryde, Murrow, Wisbech St. Mary, Wisbech and Tydd St Mary, finally it joined the Spalding to Lynn section of the M&GN at Sutton Bridge.
+At the time, travelling via Kings Lynn, you could get to Hunstanton, Great Yarmouth or Cromer by train from Eye.

 The M&GN left the Great Northern Railway (GNR) north of Peterborough station, climbing up on an embankment to the west side of the line and going over the GNR to the East on what was, and still is called Rhubarb Bridge.
 The name comes from the fact that soil to build the embankment was brought in from nearby farms and this was full of Rhubarb roots which flourished and covered the embankment.
 The line then continued on to the North of Dogsthorpe, parallel to Soke Parkway.
 On Google maps you can clearly see where the line of the track used to run.